tektoncd/dashboard/docs/dev/README.md

 go build ./cmd/dashboard
 ```

-This should generate the `dashboard` binary.
-You can run the backend on your local computer by invoking it with the `--kube-config` flag:
+This generates a binary named `dashboard` which you can run on your local computer by invoking it with the `--kube-config` flag:

 ```bash
 ./dashboard --kube-config $HOME/.kube/config